junguler/_svg-css-animations/README.md

 the svg tag contains the width and height of our image, note that this is the value you decided in your svg editor and can be easily changed, the reason for these to exist is so we can have a default value.

-the rect tag here contains x coordinantes, width and height and some styling we applied in our svg editor (in my case inkscape)
+the rect tag here contains x coordinates, width and height and some styling we applied in our svg editor (in my case inkscape)

 note that this rect tag was created because i made a very simple rectangle image, if we make a more complex shape this tag changes depending the complexity, here is another example:
 ```